HolmesShuan/UCAS-Pattern-Recognition/Bayesian Decision/README.md

 Then, the feature dimensions of each classes have been reduced from **3072** to **1024**.
 Moreover, we implement PCA on feature matrix (**12000x1024**) to further reduce the correlation of different features.
-This operation can also solve the problem of singular covariance matrix.
+This operation can also solve the problem of singular covariance matrix([Shrinkage Method](http://www.ledoit.net/honey.pdf) has better solution).
 Finally, we perform QDF and LDF on pre-processed features.
 #### Principal Components Selection
 ![LDF{:height="50%" width="50%"}](./figure1.png)
 ![QDF{:height="50%" width="50%"}](./figure2.png)